Senior wellness: Controlling High Blood Pressure in Seniors

 High blood pressure, known as hypertension, is a dangerous health condition that affects 76.4 million Americans, yet only about half of this group is doing anything to control their blood pressure.
+High blood pressure in seniors can spur on many other health concerns and issues.
 According to the American Heart Association, up to 20 percent of people with hypertension may not even be aware of their condition.
 If left untreated, the dangers of high blood pressure could have serious consequences on your overall health.

 For seniors, high blood pressure is even more prevalent.
 More than half of people over the age of 60 are affected by high blood pressure.
 However, having the condition does not have to come with age and there are ways to keep blood pressure in normals limits that include senior nutrition and fitness.

 Ways to Combat High Blood Pressure in Seniors